 - MTL : Solve ODEs defined on matrices by using the Matrix Template Library 4.

-- MKL : To get top performance on your CPU odeint can use Intel's Math Kernel Library for the calculations.
+- MKL : To get top performance on your CPU odeint can use Intel's Math

 - NetEvo : odeint is used as backend for simulating complex networks.